LukasHedegaard/slowfast-mod/README.md

   ```

 ### Datasets
-You may follow the instructions in [DATASET.md](slowfast/datasets/DATASET.md) to prepare the datasets.
+You may follow the instructions [here](src/datasets/README.md) to prepare the datasets.

 ## Quick Start